Crowdstorm’s guide to DVD and Blu-ray players

 Once you’ve got the basics down, it’s time to delve a little deeper: which features are essentially to you, and which can you afford to bypass in order to grab a player at the right price point?

-Multi-region: If you buy a standard UK DVD/Blu-ray player it will likely only play Region 2 discs – those distributed in Region 2, which covers Europe, Japan, the Middle East, Egypt, South Africa and Greenland.
-This means they won’t play discs from the USA (Region 1) or Australia (Region 4), for example.
+- Multi-region: If you buy a standard UK DVD/Blu-ray player it may only play Region 2 discs – those distributed in Region 2, which covers Europe, Japan, the Middle East, Egypt, South Africa and Greenland.
+They won’t play discs from the USA (Region 1) or Australia (Region 4), for example.
 You can often find bargains from elsewhere in the world, so buying a multi-region player can pay dividends in the long run.

 Portable DVD players